 Independent Investigation Confirms Biosecurity Risk of Hunting Hounds

-An independent investigation and commissioned report into a bovine TB outbreak of hunting hounds at the Kimblewick Hunt kennels has raised alarms about the role hunts have in spreading disease and has confirmed that hunts are a major biosecurity risk to the countryside, farms and wild animals.
+An independent investigation report, commissioned by LACS, into a bovine TB outbreak of hunting hounds at the Kimblewick Hunt kennels has raised alarms about the role hunts have in spreading disease and has confirmed that hunts are a major biosecurity risk to the countryside, farms and wild animals.
 The findings are shocking.

 The report, carried out by researchers at the University of Edinburgh, also contains information which suggests both the hunt and Defra kept quiet about key aspects of the outbreak, initially claiming that only 25 dogs were affected, yet the actual total was 97.
 This is just the tip of the iceberg.